Quaddroo/notemaster/README.md

 	- [ ] shared editing
 	- [ ] quick sketching (on notes???)
 	- [ ] fractal calendars, regular calendars
+	    - dialog --calendar "pick a day" 0 0 7 5 2023 << definitely good for day
+	      selection!!!
+	    - maybe some combo of cal and smenu is suitable for some of this functionality
 	- [ ] infinite 3d grid view
 	- [ ] slide grid